‘What happens if a journalist asks me a question I don’t know how to answer?’

 Elisa and James faced many audience questions during the webinar.
 And there were plenty they did not have time to answer.

-But we have put our thinking caps on and will answer them in our next blog.
+But we put our thinking caps on and answered them in this blog.

 Media First are media and communications training specialists with over 35 years of experience.
 We have a team of trainers, each with decades of experience working as journalists, presenters, communications coaches and media trainers.